Pinminh/movielens-recommender/docs/Baseline/README.md

 ## Further Improvements

 Baseline predictors can be further enhanced by incorporating **temporal dynamics** within the data.
 This involves considering how user preferences and item popularity evolve over time, leading to more accurate and dynamic bias estimates.
-Details on this approach are discussed in subsequent sections of the referenced material.

 ## Conclusion